Azure/azure-sdk-for-net/doc/Data Plane Code Generation/SubClients.md

 - **Single top-level client**: define one top-level service client with the name $"{language.default.name}Client", all other clients will be its sub-client.

-- **client hierarchy**: define the parent-subclient hierarchy dependency.
+- **client hierarchy**: organize the client service and subclients via defining the parent-subclient hierarchy dependency.

 ### Single top-level client